BEST ROAD BIKE PEDALS

 Float – Float is the term used to quantify how much your heel can swing side to side when your foot is clipped in.

 The more float you have, the more likely you can find a comfortable alignment between your knees and feet.
 But, the more your feet float, the less efficient your power transfer will be and the further you have to twist your foot to unclip from the pedal.

 On the other hand, the less float you have, the more accurately your cleats need to be set up to avoid messing up your knees.

 - If you get your bike fit every few years, you can get your cleats set up for the right alignment and you can (and should) go with less float.

-- Most pedal systems offer a choice of cleats, each with a different amount float.
-Shimano pedals come standard with 6 degree cleats but sells 0 and 2 degree options; Look comes with 4.5 degree cleats; 0 and 9 degree options; Speedplay includes one set of cleats that can be set between 0 and 15 degrees of float.
+- Most pedal systems offer a choice of cleats, each with a different amount of float.
+Shimano pedals come standard with 6-degree cleats but sells 0- and 2-degree options; Look comes with 4.5-degree cleats; 0- and 9-degree options; Speedplay includes one set of cleats that can be set between 0 and 15 degrees of float.

 Axle Length – Pedal systems come standard with 53mm long axles between the crank and centerline of the pedal.
 If you have wide hips, some hip or leg asymmetry, or limited flexibility, you may need longer axles or “spindles” to make pedaling more efficient and more comfortable.

 - A good bike fit will determine if your performance and comfort can be improved by riding pedals with longer axles.

 - Shimano’s newest Ultegra and Dura-Ace road bike pedals are available with 4mm longer axles; Speedplay offers 3, 6, and 12mm longer axles.
 Look does not have optional axle lengths for their pedals.

 Durability – Bearing wear, water resistance, spring fatigue, pedal body integrity, interface material wear, and cleat wear are all considerations in considering durability.